YashSinha1234/YashSinha1234/README.md

-Sophomore at KIET Group of Institutions
-Data Science and AI enthusiastic
+Pre-final year student at KIET Group of Institutions Data Science and AI enthusiastic
 2 🌟 on CodeChef
 4🌟 in C on hacker rank